-Companies With Incredible Employee Perks
+Companies With Great Employee Perks

-However, a number of companies go above and beyond these standard benefits, providing innovative new perks to keep employees happy and productive.
+A number of companies go above and beyond these standard benefits, providing innovative new perks to keep employees happy and productive.
 Here is a list of fifteen companies (in alphabetical order) that have developed unique benefits for their employees.

 Headquarters: St. Paul, Minnesota